The King And I Tickets:

 All donations are accepted without condition, and immediately become the property of the library.
 They cannot be returned.
 Some donations will be added to the collection.
 The same criteria for inclusion in the library’s collection apply to gifts as to purchased materials.
 The rest will be sold.
 Donations added to the collection may be subsequently withdrawn when they are worn or when their content is no longer current.

-The library accepts donations between the hours of 9:00 a.m. and 5:00 p.m., Monday through Friday.
+The library accepts donations from 9:00 a.m. to 5:00 p.m., Monday through Friday.
 Please do not bring more items than you can carry into the library.

 If you need a receipt for tax purposes, the library will provide one.
 We cannot, however, assign a dollar value to your donation.

 There is no donation too large or too small in support of the Library!

 Young children, mothers, fathers, seniors, teens: all depend on their library for so much!

 As our community continues to grow there is an increasing demand for books that open new worlds of learning for children, audio books for the physically challenged and reading materials that keep pace with the ever changing needs of adults.